zero323/tryingsnake/README.rst

 ===

 -  Q: Is this project production-ready?
--  A: No, and it probablly won't be.
+-  A: No, and it probably won't be.
 -  Q: Why to use mixedCase method names instead of lowercase recommended by PEP8?
 -  A: Mostly to make switching between Python and Scala code as painless